Oli-BF/AStarAlgorithm/README.md

 # A Star Algorithm
 ---
 ## Assumptions
-* Throughout my implementation I tried to use the most efficient means possible, to improve the performance of the algorithm.
+* Throughout my implementation I tried to use the most efficient means possible; to improve the performance of the algorithm.
 Although LINQ is used a couple of times, its use was not preferred, as although it can improve code readability, it is often at the sacrifice of performance.
 A SimplePriorityQueue (third party data structure - see references) was used for the Open Queue to improve performance and a HashSet was implemented for the Close Queue, which vastly improves the performance, especially when larger mazes are attempted.
 ---
 ## Algorithm Summary
 * For full details please see code comments